 Some types of antidepressants called selective serotonin reuptake inhibitors (SSRIs) can interfere with the metabolism of tamoxifen (how tamoxifen works in the body).
-Some SSRIs (such as Prozac, Paxil and Zoloft) interfere with tamoxifen to such a degree that they should not be taken while on tamoxifen [44,65].
+Some SSRIs (such as fluoxetine (Prozac), buproprion (Wellbutrin), paroxetine (Paxil) and sertraline (Zoloft)) interfere with tamoxifen so much that they should be avoided while taking tamoxifen .
 If you are taking an SSRI to treat depression or menopausal symptoms, talk to your health care provider about possible drug interactions and other treatment options.

 Learn about SSRI antidepressants for the treatment of menopausal symptoms.

 Among cancer-free women who have a high risk of developing breast cancer (including those with atypical hyperplasia or lobular carcinoma in situ) tamoxifen can be taken to lower risk .

 Learn more about risk-lowering drugs and other options for women at high risk of breast cancer.